okta/okta.github.io/_source/_posts/2018-06-12-mfa-in-spring-boot.md

 ## Why Okta?

-Well, we’re biased, we know… But, we think Okta makes [identity management](https://developer.okta.com/product/user-management/) easier, more secure, and more scalable than what you’re used to.
+Well, we’re biased, we know...
+But, we think Okta makes [identity management](https://developer.okta.com/product/user-management/) easier, more secure, and more scalable than what you’re used to.
 Okta is an API service that allows you to create, edit, and securely store user accounts and user account data, and connect them with one or more applications.
 Our API enables you to:

 * [Authenticate](https://developer.okta.com/product/authentication/) and [authorize](https://developer.okta.com/product/authorization/) your users
 * Store data about your users